zyndagj/tutorials/tutorials/parabricks/01-introduction.rst

 As DNA sequencing has decreased in price, experiments have often been designed to use deeper coverage or more samples.
 This means more data is being produced and more time is spent on the bioinformatics analysis.
 CPU-based tools are commonly used for both read alignment and variant calling.
 However, significant time can be saved when GPU-accelerated tools are used.
 This will be demonstrated with NVIDIA Parabricks with the following steps:

 * DNA alignment with fq2bam
-* Calling variants with haplotypecaller
+* Calling variants with haplotypeCaller
 * Potential downstream analyses

 This tutorial will show you how to run our core alignment tool, FQ2BAM, which allows you to align a FASTQ file according to GATK best practices at blazing speeds.
 This includes the gold-standard alignment tool BWA-MEM with inbuilt co-ordinate sorting of the output file, and optionally application of base-quality-score-recalibration and marking of duplicate reads.